Vitasssssss/4474proj/README.md

 Group 13

-Matthew Tennant, Michelle Bourdon, Yize Zhao, Zhichun Zhang, Zhihe Yu
+Matthew Tennant, Yize Zhao, Zhichun Zhang, Zhihe Yu

 **Application**: Travel Packing List

 **Overview**
 Travel Packing List is a web based application for users to plan their packing list for a trip.
 The user is able to name their list, add a destination, and input their planned activities.
 The application has multiple views for easy planning of clothes for multiple days, activities, and the finalized composite packing list.